 A bill to require a motorist who has been charged with causing injury to a vulnerable road user (person walking, bicycling, or in a wheelchair) within the lawful right-of-way, to take an 8 hour defensive driving course.
 This is in addition to the current penalty of $100.

-A bill to bring South Carolina traffic enforcement into the fold with electric bicycle regulations, according to how they are manufactured.
+A bill to bring South Carolina traffic enforcement into the fold with electric bicycle regulations, per existing code for manufactures.
 This bill would regulate Class 1 and Class 2 electric assist bikes that are driven up to 20mph.
 It includes throttle driven bikes.
-This law only applies to traffic law enforced within the roadway, and it does not enter into any regulations for off road electric bike usage, including off road trails, pathways, greenways, and sidepaths outside the ROW.
+This law only applies to traffic law enforced within the roadway and Right-of-Way (ROW).
+It does not enter into any riding regulations for off road electric bike usage, including off road trails, pathways, greenways, and sidepaths outside the ROW.
 PASSED!!

 Brief history of PCC legislative agenda: